storageos/init/README.md

 ## Run it on host

-Build the init container with `make image` and run it on the host with `make run`.
+Build the init container with `make docker-build` and run it on the host with `make run`.

 Pass a StorageOS Node image and scripts directory as: